suzukimilanpaak/gnav/README.md

 # GNav

-`gnav` is an simple command line tool for interactively checking out a git tag or branch.
+`gnav` is a simple command line tool for interactively checking out a git tag or branch.

 <img src='assets/demo.gif' width='600' alt='Demonstration' />